talestonini/talestonini.com-v0.5/src/main/resources/pages/posts/DbLayerRefactor.md

 [2.13 and 3](https://http4s.org/v1/docs/client.html#creating-the-client) and has an
 example on [creating the client](https://http4s.org/v1/docs/client.html#creating-the-client) in the http4s documentation.
 It turns out that **just because a library transpiles to JavaScript, it does not mean that it can run on the browser**.
-That is the case with ember as it relies on plain TCP sockets, which are not available in the browser (check [this issue](https://stackoverflow.com/questions/40599069/node-js-net-socket-is-not-a-constructor) on stack overflow).
+That is the case with ember, as it relies on plain TCP sockets, which are not available in the browser (check [this issue](https://stackoverflow.com/questions/40599069/node-js-net-socket-is-not-a-constructor) on stack overflow).
 And so I learned that ember clients are fine for NodeJS, but not for the browser.